ProjectNeura/LEADS/README.md

 This project aims to implement the following functions:

 - A basic instrumentation system
+- A basic communication system
 - A basic control system
-- A basic communication system
+- A data recording system with the following components
   - A speed recording system
   - A G force recording system
+- A control system with the following components
   - DTCS (Dynamic Traction Control System)
   - ABS (Anti-lock Braking System)
   - EBI (Emergency Braking Intervention)
   - ATBS (Automatic Trail Braking System)

 ## Installation